 Or, at the very least, you’ll be able to watch along as the instructor demonstrates it.
 I would strongly recommend you start your Peloton barre journey with that aforementioned 10-minute introductory class.

 What you need to know about Peloton barre classes

 First and foremost, you need to know where you can find Peloton barre classes within the Peloton ecosystem.
 For starters you can access any Peloton class on the hardware you own aka the bike or Tread.
 This includes barre.

 Next, you can find them on the digital app or the Peloton website, or on a Smart TV like Roku.

-Where to find Peloton barre classes
+Where are the Peloton barre classes

 Personally, I thought they would have been under cardio.
 But since I started taking Pilates before I took barre, I realized that would be where I would find those classes, too.

 You can find the Peloton barre classes via the Peloton app, the Peloton website, on a smart TV like my Roku TV, or you can get them on the tablet of the Peloton Bike or Bike Plus as well as the Tread.